WPCD-Workflows/documentation/source/introduction.rst

 are the validation of the simulator for a complete discharge on existing experimental data with the available modules, the integration of more quantitative physics models ("ab-initio") and the integration of the whole modelling of the device.

-Some posters that describe the EU-IM were presented at an ITM EXPO at the 2011 EPS fusion conference in Strasbourg.
+Some posters that describe the ITM-TF achievements were presented at an ITM EXPO at the 2011 EPS fusion conference in Strasbourg.

 .. _world_itm_structure: